IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 ###### Figure 2: a) Average power over time  b) a histogram for the total energy per search engine

-- **Energy Delay Product (EDP):**
+### Energy Delay Product (EDP)

-EDP is a metric that balances energy efficiency and execution speed.
+  As can be seen from figure 2 a) time plays an signifcant role in our experiment.
+That is why we also measured the EDP.
+It is a metric that balances energy efficiency and execution speed.
 It is defined as:

 EDP = `E` * `t`^`w`

+where `E` is the total energy and `t` the duration. `w` is an exponent that emphasizes the impact of execution time on overall efficiency.
+It represents the weight given to the execution time.
+It can take on different values depending on the focus of the measurement:
+   - w = 1: Emphasizes energy efficiency, which is ideal when minimizing energy consumption is the   primary concern.
+   - w = 2: Provides a balanced view, considering both energy consumption and performance.
+   - w = 3: Focuses on performance efficiency, placing greater importance on faster execution times.

+We chose w = 1 as our main value to prioritize energy efficiency in our analysis.
 <!-- Energy Delay Product image -->
 This plot illustrates the distribution of EDP values for `w=1` across all iterations per search engine.
 It highlights the variability and central tendency of EDP, showing how energy efficiency trades off with execution time.
 <div style="margin-top: 20px;">